Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Acknowledgment

 \section{Acknowledgment}

 This work was supported by JSPS KAKENHI grant numbers 19KK0079, 20H01921, 22H04945, 25H00403, JSPS core-to-core program number JPJSCCA20200003, and the World Premier International Research Center Initiative (WPI) of MEXT, Japan.
 Calculations were performed on the KEK Central Computing System (KEKCC), owned and operated by the Computing Research Center at KEK.
 We thank Shogo Nakamura for giving useful suggestions on the experiments and data analysis.
 We thank Shuhei Kikuchi for providing the temperature monitoring device for the test setup.
+We thank Yuji Chinone for the useful discussion to improve the manuscript.
 We thank Enago (www.enago.jp) for English language editing.

 \doi